 Cooking times: 45 to 60 minutes

-Legumes, also a rich source of minerals, should be soaked for 7-24 hours, changing the water every 7 hours.
+Legumes are also a rich source of minerals.
+Soak them for 7-24 hours, changing the water every 7 hours.
 Soak in a neutralizer (also known as a “deactivator”) such as homemade whey, lemon juice, raw apple cider vinegar or baking soda.

 - Lentils and garbanzos: Use whey, raw apple cider vinegar, or lemon juice.
 Add 2 tablespoons of neutralizer to one cup of lentils or garbanzos.

 - Kidney-shaped beans (kidney beans, pintos, Anasazi, navy, white, black bean): Use baking soda; a pinch of baking soda for one cup of kidney-shaped beans.

 - Do not use cold water for soaking legumes.
 Bring purified water to a simmer so that you begin with room temperature or slightly warm water.

 - Rinse legumes every 7 hours and at least once to three times during the soaking process when soaking beyond 7 hours.
 Each time you rinse, add newly simmered water and another dose of the neutralizer.

 - The longer you soak your legumes, the shorter your cooking time.